 Call your doctor or nurse if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.

 Certain cancer treatments can cause sores or soreness in your mouth and/or throat.
 Notify your oncology care team if your mouth, tongue, inside of your cheek or throat becomes white, ulcerated, or painful.
 Performing regular mouth care can help prevent or manage mouth sores.
 If mouth sores become painful, your doctor or nurse can recommend a pain reliever.

 - Brush with a soft-bristle toothbrush or cotton swab twice a day.

 - Avoid mouthwashes that contain alcohol.
 A baking soda and/or salt with warm water mouth rinse (2 level teaspoons of baking soda or 1 level teaspoon of salt in an eight ounce glass of warm water) is recommended 4 times daily.

 - If your mouth becomes dry, eat moist foods, drink plenty of fluids (6-8 glasses), and suck on sugarless hard candy.

-Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant while on this medication.
-Effective birth control is necessary during treatment and for at least 3 weeks after treatment.
+Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
+Effective birth control is necessary during treatment and for at least 3 weeks after treatment for women and 3 months after treatment for men.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-It is not known if palbociclib passes into breast milk; you should not take this medication while breastfeeding.
-Males with female partners of reproductive potential should use effective contraception during treatment and for 3 months after the last dose.
-Due to the potential for serious adverse reactions in the breastfed infant, breastfeeding is not recommended during treatment and for at least 3 weeks after the last dose.
+You should not breastfeed while receiving this medication or for 3 weeks after your last dose.